Yyassin/SYSC3010Lab4/README.md

 The device (RPi) will be registered under the user configuration.
 But, each student should give authorization to their group mates to control their own SenseHAT display/device (see instructions above) -->

 ### GitHub and git tasks
-1. Open at least 3 issues and assign a label to each
+1. Open at least 4 issues and assign a label to each
-2. Self-assign issues
+2. Assign the issues to your team members, ensuring each member receives at least one issue.
-3. Create a new branch to work on the assigned issues
+3. Each team member should create a new branch to work on their assigned issues
-4. Commit your changes to your current branch
+4. Commit all your changes to your newly created branch
-5. Once the code reflect the solutions, create a pull request to merge with the main branch and resolve the issue.
+5. Once the code reflects your final solution, create a pull request to merge your new branch with the main branch and resolve your assigned issue.
-6. Before merging the pull request, have at least one teammate review your code.
-You can discuss any concerns in the pull request discussion on GitHub.
+6. Before merging the pull request, have at least one *other* teammate review your code.
+You can discuss any concerns in the pull request's "discussions" section on GitHub.
+7. Once you and your teammates are satisfied with the solution, merge the pull request.
+Ensure the person who merges the pull request is different than the one who opened it originally.

 ### Issues
 1. Capability to erase all LEDs.
-   - Add a function in the [device.py](device.py) script to continuously check the joystick and set all the values of the LEDs to ```[0,0,0]``` if/when the joystick is sense pressed down.
+   - Add a function in the [device.py](device.py) script to continuously check the joystick and set all the values of the LEDs to ```[0,0,0]``` if/when the joystick pressed down.
-     - Inside this newly created function you should call (```clear_leds(device_id)```) from the Backend to clear all LEDs. **NOT** calling the ```sense.set_pixels(...)```  function (otherwise the database will not be updated).
-The device id can be acquired with the function ```get_device_id()```, also from the Backend class.
+     - Inside this newly created function you should call (```clear_leds(device_id)```) from the Backend to clear all LEDs. **DO NOT** call the ```sense.set_pixels(...)```  function (otherwise the database will not be updated).
+The device id can be acquired with the function ```get_device_id()```, which is also found in the Backend class.
 2. Update the header/title string in the GUI
     - Update the ```header``` value from the [frontend.py](frontend.py) script to be your group name instead of ```SYSC3010 - Lab4```.
 3. Add image samples
-   - Take nice screenshots from your group mates LED screen and add to the [images](images) folder.
+   - Take nice screenshots from your teammates' LED screens and add them to the [images](images) folder.
 4. Update the README
    - Create a new "main" section, after [Deliverables](#deliverables), called "Demonstration".
-Using markdown, display the images that you took in this new section.
+Using markdown, display the images that you took under this new section.
-   - Create a [table of contents](https://gist.github.com/jonschlinkert/ac5d8122bfaaa394f896) for this README.
-Place it before the [What does it do?](#what-does-it-do) section.
+   - Create a [table of contents](https://gist.github.com/jonschlinkert/ac5d8122bfaaa394f896) for this README that, at the very least, contains all the top level headers (What does it do?, Install, Config, etc.).
+Place the table of contents before the [What does it do?](#what-does-it-do) section.

 **Note**: Issues 3 and 4 should be completed by a single student (in a single issue) if you belong to a team of three.
 If you belong to a team of four, they should be addressed separately by two different students, and in separate issues.